Gartner (IT)

 Before investing in or passing on Gartner, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-When it comes to Gartner’s business quality, there are some positives, but it ultimately falls short.
-To kick things off, its revenue growth was solid over the last five years.
+There are some bright spots in Gartner’s fundamentals, but its business quality ultimately falls short.
+First off, its revenue growth was impressive over the last five years.
 And while Gartner’s projected EPS for the next year is lacking, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.